Skip to main content

 Straight Catheters

 Even with uncoated catheters, there are ways to minimize direct hand contact and make self-catheterization more hygienic.
-Many users pair uncoated catheters with catheter insertion supplies like antiseptic wipes, gloves, and catheter insertion kits.
-These tools help keep the process as touch-free as possible.
+Many users pair uncoated catheters with catheter insertion supplies like antiseptic wipes and gloves, which may help keep the process more hygienic.

-By using gloves or handling the catheter by its funnel, you can still reduce direct contact with the catheter tube.
+Using gloves or handling the catheter by its funnel can still reduce direct hand contact with the catheter tube.
 Talk to our trained specialists to explore your options and learn how to catheterize hygienically.

 Uncoated no-touch Catheters